wilsonhu7777/Vanilla-DQN-for-Bat/README.md

-# DRL-for-Battery-in-Hourly-Regulation-Market
-Deep Reinforcement Learning Techniques for Energy Management of Networked Microgrids
+# DQN for optimal charging and discharging of a single battery in the hourly regulation market.

 Vanilla DQN for the optimal dispatch of a single battery in the hourly regulation market.